DEFINITELY A GOOD WATCH

 “I don't know who I am anymore.“ Jae moans.
 Then he recalls Ji-su saying: “People are happiest when they can truly be themselves.
 In the end, life would be meaningless if you can never really be yourself.”
 Jae's been living other lives.
 Sometimes for months.
 He's done some good.
 He attends the funeral for the man whose life he just lived - whose death he just died - heroically, I might add - but no one at the funeral knows who he is.
 Who is he?
 It's ep7.
 He is starting to crack.

 They eventually show us the despair of Jae’s mother and his GF in the wake of losing him.
 Suicide just can't be the right option, but it looks differently to me now, after having gone through multiple traumas, then it did before living became so painful.
 I hate it when people say that those who commit suicide are cowards.
 I understand the argument and it's not without merits, but I think suicide is more often the result of unbearable pain.
 Yes, the person's only thinking about h/h self and not the people who have to go on without h/h, or the people that have to clean up and bury the body, but people who aren't well, and people who are in extreme pain aren't really able to think about other people.
 I've learned that physical pain is nothing compared to emotional pain, and pain is always isolating.
 It's difficult dealing with someone who's hurting, but if you don't learn how to show them care they will feel isolated.
-It's not in your words but it might be in spending some time, watching a show together, helping h/h do something around the house.
+Healing is not in your words, but it might be in spending some time, watching a show together, helping h/h do something around the house.
 It honestly doesn't take much to make a person feel valued.
 Be prepared; perhaps what they say will be frustrating.
 I've also learned that part of love is learning what to ignore.

 Jae finally realizes that the death of a loved one is more painful than immolation or death by dismemberment.
 Jae ends up realizing that he had always been afraid of failure and rejection.
 That fear is what drove him.
 Now what he fears is hurting others: “I just want to hug my mother one more time.”